harshadbprajapati/sso-github/README.md

 # sso-github
-Project for SSO with GitHub
+Spring boot Project with Spring Security for SSO with GitHub